westernsatelliteteam/cFS-demo/psp/fsw/pc-rtems/README.txt

 like this if not already present (prior to the "project()" function):

 set(CMAKE_MODULE_PATH "${CMAKE_SOURCE_DIR}/../psp/cmake/Modules" ${CMAKE_MODULE_PATH})

->>> IMPORTANT: Any code compiled with "-fPIC" will seriously confuse Cexp!! <<<

-RTEMS does not (yet?) do native shared modules.
-This build uses Cexp (installed earlier) to get around this but this is _NOT_ a shared module in the traditional sense - it actually is just a simple relocatable object that it loads.

-The "CMAKE_C_COMPILE_OPTIONS_PIC" is actually set to _not_ use -fPIC for this reason.

 II.
 Mission setup modifications to use PC-RTEMS PSP